 The global pandemic has made it blatantly obvious why schools should be transitioning to digital where possible but, if that wasn't enough, we discuss further reasons for schools to follow the lead of many other industries around the world and 'go paperless'.

-As the proliferation of technology continues, the expectations and attitudes of consumers and stakeholders has forced businesses of all sizes – as well as, of course, governments and community groups and services – to shift many of their most important processes to the online realm.
+As the proliferation of technology continues, the expectations and attitudes of consumers and stakeholders have forced businesses of all sizes – as well as, of course, governments and community groups and services – to shift many of their most important processes to the online realm.
 We now shop, bank, communicate with each other, manage our superannuation, register pets, arrange medical appointments, sign up for sporting or recreational pursuits and collaborate professionally utilising the latest in online and digital technology.

 Our daily habits have changed to the extent that there are now countless instances in which many of our most important tasks are executed without a single sheet of paper being used.

 This is also the way in which a number of schools now manage key processes – enrolments, student report distribution, fees, excursion permission or consent ‘slips’, and a wide range of administrative and staff professional development applications.
 Digital technology has facilitated the ability of schools to simplify their administrative processes, demonstrate a commitment to the preparation of students for the challenges of the 21st century and beyond, and enable registrars to focus on the more important parts of their jobs.

 The safe storage and security of data and information is a significant objection raised by those with concerns about ‘going digital’ and transitioning to a paperless school, with one of the most common objections many in the school community have being about privacy concerns.
 As the demand for more streamlined and efficient online interactions has risen, however, so too has the ability of an organisation to utilise the technology that’s available to meet its statutory, legal and compliance obligations.